-Life has changed so much for most of us.
+Life has changed so much for most of us in the modern world.
 With the advancement of technology, changing cultural norms, new priorities, and new forms of communication fueled by the Internet, it's natural to wonder what the importance of the family is.
 Is it a dying institution that has no place in modern life?
-Certainly not!
-The family is just as relevant as it ever was, and no matter how much life changes in the future, it will probably continue to be needed in one form or another.
+Well, of course not.
+Family is just as relevant as it ever was if not more.
+No matter how much life changes in the future, it will probably continue to be needed in one form or another.

 The Definition of Family Has Evolved, but Its Importance Remains

 The traditional definition of "family" entailed one man and one woman who were married, and their children.
 A grandparent might live with and be a part of the family, too, although that practice isn't as popular in recent times.
 In the 1950s, the ideal family was a father, a mother, and two offspring.
 The current definition is somewhat open and inclusive.
 A family might be two parents of any gender, married or not.
-Some people even make a family with more than three parents.
+Some people even have a family with more than three parents.
 The children may have been born to one of the parents, both parents, or adopted.

 The Benefits of Being in a Healthy Family Have Increased

-The basic social unit called the family is tasked with meeting the basic needs of those family members who can't provide for themselves as minors, very elderly, or disabled, or, can't afford enough to live by themselves.
-Basic needs such as food, water, shelter, and clean air are accessible when one or more member can provide these things for the whole family.
+The basic social unit called the family is tasked with meeting the basic needs of those family members who can't provide for themselves.
+This includes minors, the elderly and disabled, or simply those who can't afford to live by themselves.
+Basic needs such as food, water, shelter, and clean air are accessible when one or more members can provide these things for the whole family.

 Many years ago, Abram Maslow created a diagram called the 'Hierarchy of Needs.'
 This hierarchy showed which needs were most crucial to humans.
-The wide base of Malow's pyramid diagram represented the basic needs mentioned above, which must be met first.
-On the next level up are the Security needs followed by the love and belonging needs.
+The wide base of Maslow's pyramid diagram represented the basic needs mentioned above, which must be met first.
+On the next level up are the security needs followed by the love and belonging needs.
 Families spend so much time and energy supporting each other through difficult times because of the bonds they've created and nurtured since the time each of them became a part of the family.

 A well-functioning family provides financial security for everyone living in the household.
-First, family members who can work contribute at least a part of their earnings to help the family meet everyone's needs and prosper.
+First, family members who can work contribute at least a part of their earnings to help the family meet everyone's needs and wants.
 Second, the family combines resources to pay bills and manage their money to ensure that financial necessities are always taken care of.
-Finally, the parents teach the children how to manage money and resources, so they can continue to thrive when they move out on their own.

 Provides Support When One of Them Is Ill

 Facing medical problems alone can be a nightmare.
-Who is going help with transportation to doctor appointments, to pick up medications, to the ER if necessary?
-One must work out all kinds of logistics when ill, and at a time when physical and emotional resources are low.
-Family potentially helps solve all these problems and can make sure that food, water, rest, and medical is provided.
-Society may not have to do anything to take care of a person's basic needs because a family has that covered.
+Family potentially helps solve all these problems and can make sure that food, water, rest, and medical care is provided.
+Society may not have to do anything to take care of a person's basic needs because a family already has that covered.